NCAR/lmod_webapp/README.md

 dict_to_json.py (Manages converting the final output of reg_expression.py to a json to send to the Javascript of the webpage.)

 document.py (Holds the configuration and url patterns for the FLASK application.
 Currently, only two url patterns of note are stored in document.py.
 The first is "/" and the second is "/json/".
-The Flask app is ran using commands specified in comments of document.py.)
+The Flask app is ran using commands specified in comments of document.py.
+Running this python file with the proper commands will run the other necessary files that are imported.)

 lists_to_dict_construct.py (Contains the functions necessary to convert the lists containing the content from the target file a hierarchical dictionary that stores sub dictionaries or respective children.
 Note: Utilizes recursive functions for this process.
 If altered, please verify the functions are not recursively storing the same dictionary entries over and over.)

-reg_expression.py (Where the bulk of text processing and organization of content is handled.)
+reg_expression.py (Where the bulk of text processing and organization of content is handled.
+Handles a bulk of the initial processing.)

 test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.
 Can be used for practice runs.)